Certificate III in Maritime Operations

 (Marine Engine Driver Grade 2 Near Coastal) MAR30818

 This course was previously MAR30813

 - Nov 1 - Nov 12 [course full - waitlist available]

 WHO IS IT FOR?

-This qualification is suitable for people who work in the maritime industry operating as
+This domestic qualification licensed by AMSA (Australian Maritime Safety Authority) is suitable for people who work in the maritime industry operating as:

 - Chief Engineer on a vessel with an inboard engine with propulsion power up to 750 kW in waters to the outer limits of the exclusive economic zone (EEZ)